edthedev/edthedev.github.io/Resume.Edward.Delaporte.TooLong.md

 Senior Software Developer Responsibilities

  - Developed applications for the Office of Privacy and Information Assurance.
+ - Created software that assists the Network Security team in responding to incidents.
+ - Created and documented a reusable authorization library for campus use.
  - Mentored junior team members within the Software Development Group and the Office of Privacy and Information Assurance.
  - Fluent in several development languages, including Python, C#, Perl, Java and PHP.
  - Ensured applications comply with W3C and FAE accessibility guidelines.
  - Applied extensive knowledge of the application stack to solve issues - including Active Directory, Apache, Django, JSON, LDAP, Linux shell, Syslog, SQL, and WSGI.
+ - Maintained installation packages with Make and RedHat Package Manager (RPM).
+ - Documented requirements and design decisions for all projects.
+ - Presented training on the (now adopted as standard) Django Framework.
+ - Contributed to the design of a critical vulnerability correction for the Bluestem authentication service (2011).

 Application Security Engineer Responsibilities